Tracy Barlow

 Tracy is the daughter of Ray Langton (Neville Buswell) and Deirdre Barlow (Anne Kirkbride).
 Tracy never had much to do with Ray and was later adopted by Deirdre's new husband Ken Barlow (William Roache).
 Early storylines featuring Tracy concentrated on her childhood.
 She went on to feature in storylines about drugs, various family crises, relationships with Roy Cropper (David Neilson) and Steve McDonald (Simon Gregson), a feud with Steve's ex-wife Karen McDonald (Suranne Jones) and a short-lived marriage to Robert Preston (Julian Kay).
 Her exit storyline in 2007 was the culmination of a storyline that saw Tracy imprisoned for killing her boyfriend Charlie Stubbs (Bill Ward) in revenge.
 In the on-screen events, Tracy was sentenced to 15 years in prison.
 Her brief return in May 2010 saw the character lie about Gail Platt (Helen Worth) confessing to murdering late husband Joe McIntyre (Reece Dinsdale).
 Her return in December 2010 saw her released from prison after forensic evidence used at her trial was discredited.
 She received her daughter Amy Barlow (Elle Mulvaney) back and attempted to steal Steve from his wife Becky McDonald (Katherine Kelly) and failed.
-Resulting in the two characters having a feud.
+This resulted in the two characters having a feud.
 Tracy also began a feud with Tina McIntyre (Michelle Keegan), which worsened after it transpired that Tina had kissed Rob Donovan (Marc Baylis).
 Rob would later murder Tina and after discovering this, Tracy and Rob's sister, Carla Connor (Alison King), turned him in and he was arrested, sparking a feud between Tracy and Carla.
 Tracy's former husband Robert Preston (Tristan Gemmill) also returned, with Tracy going on to briefly reunite with him.
 She has since remarried Steve and had a drunken one-night stand with Paula Martin (Stirling Gallacher).